meszarosrob/stretching-routine/README.md

 ## Why

 In an attempt to break my sedentary lifestyle, I challenged myself for 30 days stretching routine.
 Halfway through, while I could not do it entirely unaided, I needed less instruction.
-Knowing the order of exercises and when to switch from one was enough.
+Knowing the order of exercises and when to switch from one to another was enough.

 Besides this, I got bored of hearing the same jokes from the teacher for the 17th time.